Tasmin Archer

-Tasmin Archer (born 3 August 1963) is a British pop singer from Bradford, England.
-Her first album, Great Expectations, spawned the hit "Sleeping Satellite", which reached number one in the United Kingdom and Ireland.
+Tasmin Angela Archer (born 3 August 1963) is a British pop rock singer-songwriter from Bradford, England.
+Her debut album, Great Expectations (1992), spawned the hit "Sleeping Satellite", which reached No. 1 in the United Kingdom and Ireland.
 She won the Brit Award for British Breakthrough Act in 1993 and has since released three more studio albums.

 Early life

 Archer was born in Bradford, Yorkshire, to Jamaican parents.
 She attended Grange Upper School and, after leaving, first worked as a sewing machine operator.
 She attended Bradford College in 1980 to study typing, and later became a clerk at Leeds Magistrates' Court.

 Archer joined a group called Dignity as a backing vocalist, and played with different bands around the Bradford area.
 She helped out at a recording studio in Bradford called Flexible Response Studios, and subsequently began working with musicians John Hughes and John Beck as "The Archers".
 During this time, Archer developed skills in the music business.